-- (2) A tax return in the approved form completed and filed electronically by a taxpayer is a self-assessment return despite the following: - (a) the form included pre-filled information provided by the Secretary; or - (b) the tax payable is computed electronically as information is being inserted into the form.
+- (1A) When a self-assessment taxpayer liable for business profits tax has filed a self-assessment return in the approved form for a tax year and the taxpayer has a net loss for the year, the taxpayer shall be treated, for all purposes of this Act, as having made an assessment of the amount of the net loss being that amount as set out in the return. - (2) A tax return in the approved form completed and filed electronically by a taxpayer is a self-assessment return despite the following: - (a) the form included pre-filled information provided by the Secretary; - (b) the tax payable is computed electronically as information is being inserted into the form.